eliasdabbas/advertools/README.rst

 -  **Create ads:** Two main ways to create text ads, one is from scratch (bottom-up) and the other is top down (given a set of product names).

-1. From scratch: This is the tradiditional way of writing ads.
+1. From scratch: This is the traditional way of writing ads.
 You have a template text, and you want to insert the product name dynamically in a certain location.
 You also want to make sure you are within the character limits.
 For more details, I have a `tutorial on how to